Carnegie Mellon Qatar provides students with the resources to succeed and thrive in their undergraduate studies.

 - Supplemental instruction for calculus

 A series of study skills workshops address the issues that are crucial for academic success.
-For the fall 2016 semester, lunchtime workshops included:
+Topics include:

 Academic coaching is a support program that helps students acquire effective and efficient study skills so that they can be successful at CMU-Q. ARC staff work together with students in individual sessions on a variety of topics, including time management, test-taking strategies and note-taking.